 We see this today in the political arena.
 Modern Americans confuse religious doctrine with partisan platforms.
 Politicians are happy to court the audience of faith if it will benefit their cause, but having politics as a mistress is a dangerous thing.

-Jesus didn’t lead his followers in revolt against the secular government.
+Jesus didn’t lead his followers in revolt against the secular government, much to the chagrin and disappointment of Jewish zealots.
 He led them in a revolt against sin, including the sin within people and collectively in the religious community!

-When Jesus talked about entering the kingdom of God, he said a person must be born again, born of the spirit, born from above.
-This is an individual transformation, not a political one.
+When Jesus talked about entering the kingdom of God, he said a person must be born again of the spirit.
+This is a personal transformation, not a political one.
 The kingdom of God is what is being produced in the large community when we become salt and light and a city set on a hill.
-That it may have an influence on earthly kingdoms is obvious, but the focus is inward transformation and the body of Christ.
+That it may have an influence on earthly kingdoms is obvious, but the focus is inward transformation for the individual that is expressed outwardly, first, in the body of Christ.

 There was a first coming of the Messiah (Jesus), when the kingdom of God was introduced, and there will be a second coming.
 In between, “We’re like Israel during her wilderness wanderings–we’ve left Egypt, but haven’t yet entered the Promised Land.”
-In between, we become salt and light by the internal transformation we experience when we invite God to take His rightful place inside us and influence of the community of believers living out the life for the world to see.
+In between, we become salt and light by the internal transformation we experience when we invite God to take His rightful place inside us and through the influence of the community of believers living out transformation for the world to see.

 The zealots of Jesus’s time were bitterly disappointed that Jesus did not rise up against the Roman government to throw off its tyrannical rule.
 I believe that is why people turned on him when Pilate offered to let him go.